 Leighton and I met at a local Toastmasters club, and a comment that a fellow Toastmaster made the other day is still ringing in my ears.
 “It seemed like Leighton's frown muscles were broken!”

 People want to be around those who appear to be in a good mood, and everyone wanted to be around Leighton.
 Even on days where he was having difficulty standing, he always wore a smile and complimented everyone, and I believe he was genuinely happy.
 Many people don't realize that being in a good mood is a choice; you can train yourself to do this.
 Psychologists have repeatedly demonstrated that physically putting a smile on your face and saying positive things can impact how you think about the world.

 3. Enjoy Today

-I think Leighton would appreciate knowing that his life affected a few more people.
-If you've enjoyed this article or taken anything away, please share so that others can enjoy as well!
+I know that Leighton would appreciate his life affecting a few more people.
+If you've enjoyed this article or taken anything away, please share so that others can enjoy it as well!